 For the right to be forgotten or erased, as well as fulfilling Subject Access Requests, this is a compelling reason to buy a unified, persistent database.

-So what can US firms serving citizens of California learn from our EU counterparts, and will brands be looking at CDP technology from European vendors that already understand stringent customer data privacy laws?
+So, with the upcoming CCPA, what can US firms serving citizens of California learn from our EU counterparts?
+Will brands be looking at CDP technology from European vendors that already understand stringent GDPR laws?